Can You Really Be Yourself and Succeed as a Leader?

 Authenticity has become the gold standard for leadership.” — Harvard Business Review, January 2015.

 It sounds easy … but it does take work.
 Authentic leaders have generally done the inner work to discover who they are and what their strengths are.
 They know their guiding values and what matters most to them.
 And they have developed a sense of self worth and use their emotional intelligence to modify their approach to bring out the best in others.

 Be yourself… to build your success as a leader

 1. Build self awareness.
 Obviously, we don’t want to bring any old version of you to your leadership … we want to bring the best version of you.
 And to do this you need to know who you are, what makes you tick, what lights you up, what motivates you, what pushes your buttons and what state you need to be in to do your best work.

 You need to become consciously aware of your talents, strengths and unique character traits and how to bring these to your leadership to get the best from you and your team.

 2. Trust you’re enough: Being you is enough.
 They hired you for the role because they wanted you … not some hybrid version of you!
-Yes you need to keep growing, learning and doing the inner work (my friend – as a leader that never stops) but it’s now time to own who you are… and know you are worthy of the role you are in.
+Yes you need to keep growing, learning and doing the inner work (as a leader that never stops) but it’s now time to own who you are… and know you are worthy of the role you are in.

 It’s time to step into your space and proudly own your quirks, your strengths, your foibles and what makes you different and unique.
-And when you do, you’ll build a trusted and loyal following because of who you are.
+When you do, you’ll build a trusted and loyal following because of who you are.

-If you know you are great at engaging and growing a high performing team to get results… back yourself to use these strengths to lift the sales results.
-If you know you are master influencer who can build quality relationships to negotiate agreeable, sustainable and practical outcomes – go for it.
+If you know you are great at engaging and growing a high-performing team to get results… back yourself to use these strengths to lift the sales results.
+If you know you are a master influencer, who can build quality relationships to negotiate agreeable, sustainable and practical outcomes – go for it.

 Put aside the temptation to follow the leadership model of someone else.
 Just because it works for them doesn’t mean it will work for you.